vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 contact with pure knowledge (śuddhavidyā) through which they can

 be utilized to serve the purpose of both enjoyment and liberation.
-30. Pure absorption into Siva (śāmbhava samāvesa) signifies pure con
+30. Pure absorption into śiva (śāmbhava samāvesa) signifies pure con

 sciousness.
 When a yogin attains it, he realizes that all the six paths (sadadhvas) are not different from his own Self.
 They reflect in his own consciousness, rise in his very Self, and gain their rest in it.
 In the integrated unitary consciousness, creation, maintenance, and